 UO has long had strengths in the history of indigenous peoples.
 Our graduate faculty’s expertise is especially strong in the history of the indigenous people of North America from the seventeenth century to the present (Jeffrey Ostler, Brett Rushforth, Marsha Weisiger).
 Our faculty also focus in part on the history of the indigenous people of the Pacific World (Ryan Jones) and Africa (Lindsay Braun).
 Affiliated faculty support studies involving decolonizing methodologies (Jennifer O’Neal) and contemporary Native American culture and history (Brian Klopotek).

-The research and teaching interests of Latin American faculty range from ethnohistory and the early interactions between indigenous peoples and Spanish religious, military, and colonial authorities (Robert Haskett, Stephanie Wood), to intellectuals, political cultures, crime, punishment, slavery, and legal institutions in the colonial and modern periods of Latin American states (Carlos Aguirre, Mark Carey, Michelle McKinley, Reuben Zahler), to migration between Latin America and the United States (Julie Weise).
+The research and teaching interests of Latin American faculty range from ethnohistory and the early interactions between indigenous peoples and Spanish religious, military, and colonial authorities (Robert Haskett, Stephanie Wood), to intellectuals, political cultures, crime, punishment, slavery, and legal institutions in the colonial and modern periods of Latin American states (Carlos Aguirre, Michelle McKinley, Reuben Zahler), to migration between Latin America and the United States (Julie Weise).

 In addition, the Latin American Studies Program has more than forty faculty members in anthropology, cinema studies, ethnomusicology, geography, international studies, literature, philosophy, political science, romance languages, sociology, and other fields.
 The Center for Latino/a and Latin American Studies supports graduate students with research grants and Tinker Foundation grants for pre-dissertation research.
 Academic and cultural activities on campus (lectures, conferences, international events) contribute to the growing visibility of Latin American Studies at the UO.